Springfield Community Center Inc logo

 From 1955 until 1965, it served as a meeting place for the Masons, Odd-Fellows, and other Black organizations in the Community.

-In 1965 a community member, Springfield School graduate, and educator solicited others and trained under the Southern Christian Leadership Conference (SCLC) Citizen Education Program to prepare Taliaferro County Black citizens to register to vote.
+In 1965, a community member, Springfield School graduate, and educator solicited others.
+They trained under the Southern Christian Leadership Conference (SCLC) Citizen Education Program to prepare Taliaferro County Black citizens to register to vote.
 They were joined by Summer Community Organization and Political Education (SCOPE) volunteers.

-Mr. Turner and five other educators involved in this activity lost their contracts with the school.
+Mr. Turner, a local leader, and five other educators involved in voter registration lost their contracts with the school.
 Not renewing the contract upset the student, and a protest began.
-The Springfield School became headquarters for this effort.
-As the boycott continued, the school building became a Freedom School.
+The Springfield School became the headquarters for SCOPE and the Freedom School for the boycotting Black students.
+The boycott ended with the Freedom School students integrating Wilkes and Warren County.

-As the Civil Rights protest ended, Mr. Turner partnered with Randolph Blackwell and others to form Crawfordville Enterprise to create jobs.
-The textile mill and silk-screening plant would be in the old school building.
-SCLC secured a larger facility as the textile mill grew, and the old school was used as a Head start and Day Care for the plant workers.
+The Log Cabin later became a textile mill and silk-screening plant.
+SCLC secured a larger facility as the textile mill grew, and the old school was used as a Head Start and Day Care for the plant workers.

 Taliaferro County (Georgia) has a majority Black population, with the school system being 90 percent black.
 The county's historical markers and statues honor Alexander H. Stephens, Vice President of the Confederacy.
 Springfield Community wants to change the biased perception by teaching our history, which is America's History.